About Author

 4. Zion Union Heritage Museum

-Learn about the significant contributions of African American and Cape Verdean American communities to Cape Cod’s cultural landscape.
+Learn about the significant contributions of African American and Cape Verdean American communities to Cape Cod’s cultural heritage.
 The museum preserves stories, artifacts, and traditions of these important populations.
 Exhibits highlight community leaders, cultural practices, and the diverse heritage that enriches the region.

 5. Toad Hall Classic Car Museum